fabioiuri/DRecPy/docs/source/user_guide/creating_recommender.rst

 - If there are changes to the batch sampling workflow, override the `_sample_batch()` method and call its original (if some of its logic can be reused), and then apply the custom logic;
 - When there are changes on the way predictions are made, override the `_predict_batch()` and call its original (if some of its logic can be reused), followed by adding the custom prediction logic to the existent predictions.
 Sometimes, if the original model has independent logic on the `_predict()` that does not use the `_predict_batch()`, you might need to override it too.
 - If there are changes to the way the predictive loss function is computed, override the `_compute_batch_loss()` and adapt it to return the new predictive loss value from the provided predictions and expected values.
-- If there are changes to the way the regularization loss function is computed, maybe due to having additional trainable variables, override the `_compute_reg_loss()` and adapt it to return the new regularization loss value from the current state of the network's weights.
+- Overriding the `_compute_reg_loss()` is only necessary in some situations.
+Make sure that:
+    1. If the new model uses trainable variables of type tf.keras.models.Model or tf.keras.layers.Layer, and you've added their regularization using the regularization parameters of each layer (e.g. kerner_regularizer attribute), the `RecommenderABC._compute_reg_loss()` should always be called.
+    2. If the new model uses trainable variables of type tf.Variable, override the `_compute_reg_loss()` to compute their regularization values.
+Note that if the original model uses trainable variables of type tf.keras.models.Model or tf.keras.layers.Layer, the `RecommenderABC._compute_reg_loss()` should always be called.

 A very simple example of extending an existing model is shown bellow, which is a modification of the DMF (Deep Matrix Factorization) recommender: